/ ELV

 - What height triggers a sprinkler system in West Bengal?

-- Will TechnoGuru help with the Fire NOC submission?
+- Will TechnoGuru prepare the West Bengal Fire NOC submission?

 - Yes.
-We prepare the NOC submission pack — cause-and-effect matrix, hydraulic calculations, equipment certifications, NBC clause-by-clause compliance notes, IS-code citations — and coordinate site inspection with West Bengal Fire and Emergency Services.
-This is a standard inclusion in our life-safety scope on West Bengal projects.
+The NOC pack — cause-and-effect matrix, hydraulic calculations, equipment certifications and NBC clause-mapped compliance notes — is a standard inclusion in our life-safety scope, with delivery experience in Kolkata and Howrah.

 / What to do next